AndieWill510/tinydoor/Options/043-when-help-means-be-easier.md

 ## Move

-When someone calls something help, ask who becomes safer if it works: the child, the caregiver, the institution, the room.
-One situation is enough.
+When someone calls something help, ask who becomes safer if it works: the child, the institution or the room.
 Let the answer matter.

 ## Mercy